copperwater/xNetHack/win/curses/Readme.txt

 Windows build instructions:

-By default, the Makefile.msc and Makefile.mingw32 are set up to build curses from the submodules/pdcurses submodules folder (assumes you obtained your NetHack sources via cloning a git repository), If you obtained your NetHack by another means, such as a zip download,
+By default, the Makefile.nmake and GNUmakefile are set up to build curses from the submodules/pdcurses submodules folder (assumes you obtained your NetHack sources via cloning a git repository), If you obtained your NetHack by another means, such as a zip download,